chrdebru/chrdebru.github.io/page-3-outreach.md

     <figcaption class="figure-caption">Presenting at the OSi Seminars in 2017.</figcaption>
 </figure>

+* Introduction to Knowledge Graphs and Knowledge Graph technologies at the Institute of Technology of Cambodia, Phnom Penh, Cambodia from July 7 to July 11, 2025.

 * Co-organization of the Knowledge Graphs For Data Integration (KG4DI) seminar (10 December 2024, Ghent, Belgium)

 * Co-organization (local host) of the Knowledge Graphs For Data Integration (KG4DI) seminar (13 March 2024, Liège, Belgium)